Anti-imperialism: Leninism and Marxism–Leninism

 Generally, the relationship among Marxist-Leninists and radical, left-wing organisations who are anti-war, often involves persuading such political activists to progress from pacifism to anti-imperialism—that is, to progress from opposing war in general, to the condemnation of the capitalist economic system in particular.

+Viet Cong's propaganda against the United States, South Vietnam, and capitalism.

 In the 20th century, the Soviet Union represented itself as the foremost enemy of imperialism, thus the Kremlin gave political and financial support to Third World revolutionary organisations who fought for national independence.
 This was accomplished through the export of both financial capital and Soviet military apparatuses, with the Soviet Union sending military advisors to China, (Note: Such as Vasily Blyukher from 1924 to 1927.)